mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     # When set to true player will see boss bar message indicating how long until combat mode ends
     # This only applies for pvp type combat
     ShowBossBar: false
+    # When enabled we will show damage numbers in a form of holograms when damaging players
+    ShowDamageNumbers: true
+    DamageNumbersFormat: '&c⚔[damage]'
     # Prevents damage from players with god mode enabled
     # Can be bypassed with cmi.pvp.godBypass permission node
     noGodDamage: false